aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to RTF using Python or Online App" h2="PPTX to RTF conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPTX to RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting a PPTX file to RTF.
+The process involves two steps.
+The first step is to use the "Aspose.Slides for Python via .NET" API to convert the PPTX file to PDF.
+This API provides a wide range of features that can be used to manipulate the presentation files.
+It can be used to create, edit, and convert presentations in various formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a RTF format.
+The second step is to use the Microsoft Word Python API "Aspose.Words for Python via .NET" to save the created PDF into Microsoft Word as a RTF format.
+This API provides a wide range of features that can be used to manipulate the Word documents.
+It can be used to create, edit, and convert documents in various formats.
+In conclusion, "Aspose.Total for Python via .NET" API is a great tool for Python developers who are looking to add a PPTX to RTF conversion feature within their application.
+It provides a comprehensive package of various APIs that can be used to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}